siddharthbarman/renamer/help/readme.txt

 Similarly, there is a function named 'lcase' which will convert the filename to lower-case.
 Use the -e option to also convert the file extension.

+You also have the ltrim and rtrim functions which will remove all leading or trailing whitespace characters respectively.

 Example 5:
 This example is similar to example 3.
 Here we are replacing a part specified using positional information with a literal text.